 Liberation Programs is one of Fairfield County’s leading behavioral health organizations specializing in treatment for all types of substance use disorders including alcohol, opiates, depressants, and stimulants.
 Our goal is to help individuals and families overcome addiction to restore their lives and ultimately strengthen our communities.
 Liberation provides services for adults, youth, and families through two inpatient treatment programs, outpatient and intensive outpatient services, Medication Assisted Treatment (MAT), health education for older adults and people living with HIV/AIDS and other chronic illnesses, treatment and resources for adolescents and their families, education and prevention efforts in the community and schools, mobile outreach and harm reduction services, and permanent supportive housing for families.
 In operation since 1971, the agency has sites in Bridgeport, Greenwich, Norwalk, Stamford, and Westport and serve more than 2,000 each year.

-Liberation Programs’ mission is to provide prevention, treatment and recovery services to help individuals and their families impacted by substance use and mental health conditions to foster hope and maintain wellness.
+Liberation Programs’ mission is to provide prevention, treatment, harm reduction, and recovery services to help individuals and their families impacted by substance use and mental health conditions to foster hope and maintain wellness.

 Since 1971, Liberation has provided critical services to individuals and families in Fairfield County.
 Created to address a rise in local drug use, Liberation’s first service location, Liberation House in Stamford, was founded with the help of five corporations, GE Capital, Pitney Bowes, Olin, Clairol, and Asea Brown Boveri, as well as support from local government.